lilstav/lilstav/windows_10_lite.md

 [Introduction]
 Windows 10 Lite is a windows 10 concept rebuild with a clean and minimalist look added to it

 [Build]
 1.0

 [install window]
-1.Only two operating systems to choose
+1.Only operating systems to choose
 2.1/2 Installation in 4 steps
 3.2/2 Installation guide in 3 simple steps
 3.Online account is now valide as option*